Ah, the London beer garden.

 Pub On The Park | London Fields

-You’ll find Pub on the Park, quite literally, on the park down in London Fields.
+You’ll find Pub on the Park, quite literally on the park in London Fields.
 Its stands out in its handsome coat of white and mint green, but also because of its terrace – a wooden, wrap-around number surrounded by the colourful glow of festoon lighting.
 Tables are bookable for groups of up to 10, making it a go-to for bigger gatherings, and you can all chow down on Bodean’s BBQ while you’re at it.

-Details: 19 Martello Street, London Fields, E8 3PE | Book here
+Details: 19 Martello Street, London Fields, E8 3PE | Book Pub on the Park

 –